-Learn about different types of personalised number plates & private number plates.
+Learn about different types of private number plates & personalised number plates we offer at CarReg.

 You may have noticed that vehicles on the UK’s roads can have a variety of different formats of registration numbers.
 Please read on for a brief look at the fascinating history of UK personalised number plates and how it all started.
 Private number plates and personalised number plates are the same, just labelled differently depending on who you talk to!

-Below you can see a small selection of personalised/private number plates we have available to buy from our stock.
+Below you can see a small selection of personalised & private number plates we have available.

 Remain incognito with private number plates

 Some clients prefer to not show names or initials on their vehicle.
 This situation is popular for well known drivers such as footballers and celebrities.
 Any car (not just a super car) can look great with private number plates like O6 (seen at the top of this page).
 We have this in stock and other similar plates like OO ll and OO l5.
 Numbers like these have been great fun and also great investments.
 Recently the James Bond plate “OO 7” was sold at auction for over £200,000.
 This is all very good however, this plate is only registered in Guernsey and can not been registered on the mainland!
 O, OO and OOO plates make the registration look like all numerals.
 The O/OO/OO part of the plate are in fact the letters “O” for Oscar and not zero’s.
 All O/OO/OOO registrations are originally issued by the DVLA and then later via DVLA auctions..
 There are of course other options like registrations with the letter X/XX/XXX but O always seems the be the most popular option.

 The different formats of personalised number plates explained.